Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Introductory remarks

 \section{Introductory remarks}

-This paper studies an extension of the {\it simultaneous route-and-departure choice dynamic user equilibrium} (SRDC DUE) articulated first by \cite{Friesz1993} and discussed subsequently by \cite{FM2006, FKKR, FHNMY}; and \cite{FM2013}.
+This paper studies an extension of the {\it simultaneous route-and-departure-time dynamic user equilibrium} (SRDT DUE) \citep{Friesz1993}.
 Namely we incorporate the concept of {\it bounded rationality} (BR) proposed by \cite{Simon1957, Simon1990, Simon1991} for the modeling of travel behavior.
 As such, BR-DUE models are developed under the assumption that travelers, viewed as Nash agents, do not behave in a completely rational manner.

-In the literature of traffic user equilibrium, the modeling of travelers' route and/or departure time choices has been greatly influenced by Wardrop's first principle \citep{Wardrop}, which states that road users behave in a completely rational way and seek to minimize their own travel time by making route (or departure time) choices.
+In the literature of traffic user equilibrium, the modeling of travelers' route and/or departure time choices has been greatly influenced by Wardrop's first principle \citep{Wardrop}, which states that road users behave in a rational way and seek to minimize their own travel times/costs by making route (or departure time) choices.
 There are multiple means of expressing the dynamic notion of Wardropian user equilibrium, such as variational inequality \citep{Friesz1993, existence, SL}, differential variational inequality \citep{FBST, FKKR, FHNMY}, and nonlinear complementarity problem \citep{HUD, WTC}.
-While admitting a number of canonical mathematical representations, the notion of complete rationality user equilibrium may enjoy less support from the viewpoint of realistic driving behavior and from empirical evidence.
-That is, travelers may not always choose the departure time and route that yield the minimum travel cost.
-Such a situation could be due to (1) imperfect travel information; and (2) certain ``inertia" in decision-making.
-Moreover, empirical studies suggest that in reality, drivers do not always follow the least costly route-and-departure-time choice \citep{AP}.
+While enjoying a number of canonical mathematical representations, the notion of completely rational user equilibrium is not entirely in line with realistic driving behavior and empirical observations.
+That is, travelers may not always choose the departure time and/or route that yield the minimum travel cost.
+Such behavior may be due to (1) imperfect travel information; and (2) certain ``inertia" in decision-making.
+Indeed, empirical studies suggest that in reality, drivers do not always follow the least costly route-and-departure-time choice \citep{AP}.
+Accordingly, one may model such boundedly rational behavior by introducing travelers' tolerances towards the difference in travel costs, and postulating a range of costs acceptable to travelers, rather than the minimum travel cost.